javimarin9/words-partyfun/README.md

 # words-partyfun
-Public repository to use a words json
+Public repository to use a words and constants json